 Kestrel Nestbox Program

 American Kestrels are on the decline, and limited nesting sites are part of that declline.
 We have had great success with our American Kestrel nestbox installations, and the 2022 nesting season is no exception.
 If you happen upon a Kestrel with legband(s), please report your sighting and location to [email protected].

 Cactus Ferruginous Pygmy Owls

 To reuse is to recycle!
 In 2020, we built some hack boxes for our American Kestrel Nestbox and Release Program.
 Now they will help the Pygmy Owls.

 Hack boxes provide a safe place for fledgling raptors to roost as well as a place to learn to fly and hunt before being released into the wild.
 We no longer need our boxes for the kestrels, so we are donating them the the AZ Game & Fish Dept. They will head to southern Arizona to assist the AZGFD with their efforts to help the tiny Cactus Ferruginous Pygmy Owls.
 Yeah!

 Once again, our PAS team joined in the annual Prescott Creeks Clean-up!

 Granite Creek Clean-up

-Prescott Audubon was not only a financial supporter of the 2022 Granite Creek Clean-up, but also a few members were able to get out and pick up some trash!
+Prescott Audubon was not only a financial supporter of the 2022 and 2023 Granite Creek Clean-ups, but also a few members were able to get out and pick up some trash!
 The Prescott Audubon Society (PAS) team joined up with another team to clean up the middle section of Miller Creek.
 The teams trekked about two miles, mostly along the edge of the creek.
 It was cool and surprisingly beautiful at the water’s edge.
 Birdsong and glimpses of birds helped make the morning fly by.
 The teams collected lots of plastic, paper and cardboard, lumber, pipe, and one tire for a total of 8 bags of trash.
 Meeting and making friends with other like-minded people was a bonus!